dhtaxonomy/TaDiRAH/readme.md

 * Reading - section providing a reader-friendly version of the taxonomy
 * Reference - section providing a semi-technical reference version of the taxonomy
-* SKOS - (forthcoming) section providing a machine-readable version in SKOS derived from http://tadirah.dariah.eu/vocab/
+* see also: machine-readable version in SKOS at http://tadirah.dariah.eu/vocab/

 Aspects of the taxonomy
 -----------------------